 Users can now view the history of their child data directly from the parent record’s (root level) history page.
 This will even work with nested child records, aka grandchild records.
 Now you will find that you are able to drill into any repeatable section and see when the child record was first added to its parent record.
 You can also drill into that specific child record and see any and all changes made to that record.

 You can check out the child record history now in your own account or get a quick demo of it in the video below.
-Additionally, if you have any feedback you would like to share feel free to email us at firstname.lastname@example.org or create a thread in the suggestion board, we would love to hear it!
+Additionally, if you have any feedback you would like to share, feel free to email us at email@example.com, we would love to hear it!